-In clinical trials, neutropenia led to dose delays in 13% of patients.
+In clinical trials, neutropenia led to dose delays in 14% of patients.
 Grade 3 neutropenia was reported in 13% and Grade 4 neutropenia was reported in 5% of patients.
-One patient required dose reduction and one patient discontinued treatment for neutropenia.
+No patients required dose reduction or discontinued treatment for neutropenia.

 Severe and prolonged (≥ 1 week) neutropenia can occur with this treatment which may increase the risk of patients developing serious infections.
 Febrile neutropenia reported in <1% of the patients (see section 4.2).